parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

     You should only request permissions in response to a direct user action, such as a button click.

 !!! failure
-    If user reject the request, the `User Rejected Request 4001` error will be thrown.
+    If user rejects the request, the `User Rejected Request 4001` error will be thrown.

 ```ts
 interface SendTokenRequest {